Warfarin: 7 things you should know

 - Should not be used by women who are pregnant or planning to become pregnant, except under specialist advice, as warfarin can harm a developing baby.
 At least one month should lapse from the last warfarin dose to conception.

-- Warfarin interacts with numerous drugs including certain types of antibiotic, heart medications, oral contraceptives, pain medications and acid suppressants.
+- Warfarin interacts with numerous drugs including certain types of antibiotics, heart medications, oral contraceptives, pain medications, and acid suppressants.
 Warfarin also interacts with several types of botanicals, including coenzyme Q10, St. John’s wort, ginseng, echinacea, ginkgo, golden-seal; as well as grapefruit juice.
 See here for a full list of interactions.

 - Take exactly as directed by your doctor.
-No one dosage fits all.
-The dosage schedule for warfarin needs to be tailored for each individual depending on their own INR response to the drug and the condition being treated.
-Patient factors such as age, weight, race (Asian patients may need lower dosages), body weight, sex, concomitant medications, and comorbidities all affect dosage as do some genetic factors (for example, CYP2C9 and VKORC1 genotypes).
+It may take several weeks or months to find the right dosage for you because the dosage of warfarin can vary depending on a person's age, weight, race (Asian patients may need lower dosages), body weight, gender, other medications, or medical conditions that they may have and genetic factors (for example, CYP2C9 and VKORC1 genotypes).

 - An initial lower starting dose is recommended for seniors or the frail and in people of Asian descent.